MicrosoftDocs/visualstudio-docs/docs/get-started/csharp/tutorial-uwp.md

 1. Click the **Hello World** button.

-   Your Windows 10 device will literally say, "Hello, World!"
+   Your Windows 10 or later device will literally say, "Hello, World!"

 1. To close the app, click the **Stop Debugging** button in the toolbar.
 (Alternatively, choose **Debug** > **Stop debugging** from the menu bar, or press **Shift+F5**.)